Transitional style is taking over interior design – top designers on 11 ways to capture the calm and collected look

 The most basic formula for transitional design is simple: combine furniture from two different eras.
 “If you purchase a table that feels more traditional, find items with cleaner or more simplistic lines to pair with it,” says Marianne Brown of Salt Lake City’s W Design Collective (opens in new tab).
 “If you find a table that is all wood, find painted or upholstered dining chairs to pair with it.”

-In the historic home above, mid-century dining chairs, painted black, bring a modernist accent that balances out a hefty wood dining table with traditional rounded legs.
+In the historic home above, mid-century dining chairs, painted black, bring a modernist accent that balances out a hefty wood table with traditional rounded legs.
+It's a perfect transitional-style dining room.
 It's here you can see the similarities with the disciplines of the modern farmhouse movement.
 “Mixing contrasting pieces, traditional/vintage feel with modern/clean lines, helped us achieve that balance without the space feeling too traditional on one hand, or too modern on the other,” adds Brown.

 4. Play with lines and silhouettes

 This is most pronounced in furnishing, as rounder shapes and silhouettes found in traditional design (like turned legs and arched backs) mingle with the clean lines of modern furniture design (like crisp edges and simple shapes).
 Together, they soften and straighten each other out, creating a warm and timeless look – it’s important to have a balance of both to create a seamless connection between both looks.
-A very calm take on eclectic style.
+A very calm take on eclectic style, as seen here in this transitional-style bedroom.

 5. Less is definitely more